Tata Aria: Tata Aria

-In 2000, a two-seater coupe convertible - called the TATA Aria was displayed by Tata Motors at Geneva Auto Show.
+In 2000, a two-seater coupe convertible - called the TATA Aria was displayed by Tata Motors at the Geneva Auto Show.
 This car is built on the same platform as the TATA Indica, and it was proposed to be powered by a 140 hp engine.

 Tata Aria Coupe

 This car is built on the TATA Aria concept.
 The TATA Aria Coupé was proposed to be powered by a 1.6 litre - 2.0-litre petrol engine and was styled in Italy.